 And I love this dinner too because not only is it easy and healthy, but it’s also filling, warm, and comforting to eat this time of year.
 I hope your family loves it as much as mine did – eventually 🙂

-To get started just place the whole squash on a parchment lined baking sheet and bake 60 – 80 minutes at 350.
+Place the whole squash on a parchment lined baking sheet and bake 60 – 80 minutes at 350.
 Cool for 20 minutes.
 These will be our noodles!
-Now lets move onto the sauce while the noodles cook. *I got this method from Elanas Pantry.
-This is a change from my usual method of cutting in half (which is really hard!), scooping out the seeds, then baking cut side down for 45 minutes to an hour.
+Now lets move onto the sauce while the noodles cook. *I now have a new method of cooking spaghetti squash, click HERE to see it.

 For the sauce let’s start by cutting up the veggies and setting them aside.